KeithSloan/GDML/README.md

 If you like what you see you might like to thank Lei Zhang by contributing to his [FreeCAD Patreon](https://www.patreon.com/thundereal/posts)

-**Changes to Placement (GDML Position & Rotation)**
+** Changes to Placement (GDML Position & Rotation) **

-In order to support copies of GDML Volumes the following changes have been made

-  * As per GDML one GDML Volume(FreeCAD Part) contains one Solid
-  * GDML position and Rotation as defined in PhysVol are now transferred to the associated FreeCAD Part
+Export of GDML objects the Position and Rotation are now a combination of the Placement of the FreeCAD App::Part (GDML Volume) and tghe Placement of the GDMLObject
-  * The only time you can change a GDML Objects Placement is when it is part of a Boolean
-  * Copies are implemented as App::Links i.e. Link to Volume being copied.
-  * Copies of Volumes require function only available since FreeCAD 0.19

-**New experimental export for GEMC**
+** New experimental export for GEMC**

 ## Installation